Manuel I Komnenos: Seljuk Turks

-Kilij Arslan II used the peace with Byzantium, and the power vacuum caused by the death in 1174 of Nur ad-Din Zangi the ruler of Syria, to expel the Danishmends from their Anatolian emirates.
-When the Seljuk sultan refused to cede some of the territory he had taken from the Danishmends to the Byzantines, as he was obliged to do as part of his treaty obligations, Manuel decided that it was time to deal with the Turks once and for all.
-Therefore, he assembled the full imperial army and marched against the Seljuk capital, Iconium (Konya).
-Manuel's strategy was to prepare the advanced bases of Dorylaeum and Sublaeum, and then to use them to strike as quickly as possible at Iconium.

-Yet Manuel's army of 35,000 men was large and unwieldy—according to a letter that Manuel sent to King Henry II of England, the advancing column was 10 mi long.
-Manuel marched against Iconium via Laodicea, Chonae, Lampe, Celaenae, Choma and Antioch.
-Just outside the entrance to the pass at Myriokephalon, Manuel was met by Turkish ambassadors, who offered peace on generous terms.
-Most of Manuel's generals and experienced courtiers urged him to accept the offer.
-The younger and more aggressive members of the court urged Manuel to attack, however, and he took their advice and continued his advance.

-Manuel made serious tactical errors, such as failing to properly scout out the route ahead.
-These failings caused him to lead his forces straight into a classic ambush.
-On 17 September 1176 Manuel was checked by Seljuk Sultan Kilij Arslan II at the Battle of Myriokephalon (in highlands near the Tzibritze pass), in which his army was ambushed while marching through the narrow mountain pass.
-The Byzantines were hemmed in by the narrowness of the pass, which allowed the Seljuks to concentrate their attacks on part of the Byzantine army, especially the baggage and siege train, without the rest being able to intervene.
-The army's siege equipment was quickly destroyed, and Manuel was forced to withdraw—without siege engines, the conquest of Iconium was impossible.
+Kilij Arslan II used the peace with Byzantium and the power vacuum caused by the death in 1174 of Nur ad-Din Zangi, the ruler of Syria, to expel the Danishmends from Anatolia.
+When Arslan refused to cede some of the conquered Danishmend territory to the Byzantines, as obliged per treaty, Manuel decided to destroy the Seljuk Turks, marching against Ikonion.
+Manuel's army of 35,000 men was large and unwieldy—according to a letter that Manuel sent to King Henry II of England, the advancing column was 10 mi long.
+Just outside Myriokephalon, Manuel was offered generous peace by Turk ambassadors, which most of his generals and experienced courtiers supported, except the younger and more aggressive court members who urged Manuel to attack.
+He took the latter's advice and continued the advance.
+He failed to properly scout the route, and this caused his army to fall into an ambush, hemmed in by the narrowness of the pass, which allowed the Seljuks to concentrate their attacks on part of the Byzantine army, especially the baggage and siege train, without the rest being able to intervene.
+The army's siege equipment was quickly destroyed, and Manuel was forced to withdraw—without siege engines, the conquest of Ikonion was impossible.
 According to Byzantine sources, Manuel lost his nerve both during and after the battle, fluctuating between extremes of self-delusion and self-abasement; according to William of Tyre, he was never the same again.
+The defeat at Myriokephalon has often been depicted as a catastrophe in which the entire Byzantine army was destroyed.
+Manuel himself compared the defeat to Manzikert; it seemed to him that the Byzantine defeat at Myriokephalon complemented the destruction at Manzikert.
+In reality, although a defeat, it was not particularly costly and did not significantly diminish the fighting ability of the Byzantine army.
+Most of the casualties were borne by the right wing largely composed of allied troops commanded by Baldwin of Antioch, and the baggage train, which was the main target of the ambush.